The longest-lasting relationships have these things in common.

 Let’s face it, life is busy; over time it becomes a little too easy to navigate getting out of the house in the morning without making eye contact.
 It may sound small, but eye contact is intimate.
 Happy couples remember that intimacy in the bedroom starts with intimate contact throughout the day.
 They look at one another.

-6. They continue to be intrigued.
+6. They continue to be intrigued

 People change over time, and healthy couples continue to explore one another while realizing it’s impossible to know everything, no matter how long they’ve been together.

-7. They stay in the moment.
+7. They stay in the moment

 Happy couples know remaining in the present moment is non-negotiable when it comes to love.
 Regardless of tough times, they remember the past does not equal the future.
 Healthy partners have a relationship with the person in front of them now, not the ghost from yesterday.

-8. They continue touching.
+8. They continue touching

-Two large influences on our sex drive originate from our skin and our brain.
+Two large influences on our sex drive originate from our skin and our brains.
 Relationships are hot in the beginning because we’re touching and kissing, as well as talking and questioning one another, constantly.